buildtesters/buildtest/docs/writing_buildspecs/customize_shell.rst

     and inject in your test script.
 To ensure proper formatting for a more complex python script you may be better off writing a python script in separate file and invoke the python script in the ``run`` section.

+Let's try building this example and analyze the generated test script.

+.. dropdown:: ``buildtest build -b tutorials/python-shell.yml``

+    .. command-output:: buildtest build -b tutorials/python-shell.yml

+    Take note in the generated test script, we simply call a python script that will contain the python code defined in the ``run`` section

+    .. command-output:: cat $(buildtest path -t circle_area)
+        :shell:

+    The python script is located in the stage directory, we can retrieve the path to this file using the following expression ``$(buildtest path -s circle_area)/circle_area.py`` and ``cat`` the content.

+    .. command-output:: cat $(buildtest path -s circle_area)/circle_area.py
+        :shell: